Mohamadkhosravi/Mohamadkhosravi/README.md

 <p align="center">
-<h1 align="center"> Hi 👋🏻 I'm Mohammad :) </h1>
+<h1 align="center"> Hi there 👋🏻 I'm Mohammad! </h1>
 </p>
 <h3 align="center">
-I work in embedded systems programming, focusing on C/C++ for microcontrollers. </p>

-I love creating meaningful experiences in embedded software development .       </p>
+An embedded systems programmer specializing in C/C++ for microcontrollers, passionate about crafting efficient and secure software.
+Always eager to learn, grow, and tackle new challenges in real-time systems and embedded development.
 </h3>